CallumBeaney/people/readme.md

 ```
 git clone https://github.com/CallumBeaney/people
 ```
-If you have any problems running the executable file due to e.g. a `bad CPU` error, cd into the `src` directory, and make the program with e.g. GCC make utility like so:
+If you have any problems running the executable file due to e.g. a `bad CPU` error, cd into the `src` directory, and make the program with e.g. GCC make utility like so, and it should handle the code as required:
 ```
 gcc -o people main.c helpers.c
 ```
-Unless you wish to make this program accessible system-wide using an alias, or have the above execution problems, you only need the executable named `people`.
+Otherwise you only need the executable named `people`.

 ## walkthrough
 1. First, add some people: